minhngocda/final_project_cs50/README.md

 ### Load

-I ended up creating a table for the tmdb schema that I export my tables by writing them to file.
+I ended up creating a table by writing them to csv file.
 This will create  .csv files in the same directory that my script is in.

 	df[df_columns].to_csv('tmdb_movies_infomation.csv', index=False)